Best daily deals

 The Apple AirPods Pro (2nd generation) earbuds rest on a black surface with the case in the background.

-Lily Katz / SoundGuys
+Lil Katz / SoundGuys

 The AirPods Pro (2nd generation) lasts just under the advertised six hours.

 In our battery testing, of constant music playback peaking at 75dB(SPL), the Apple AirPods Pro (2nd generation) lasted 5 hours 43 minutes with ANC on, which is just a bit short of Apple’s advertised 6-hour battery life.
-The charging case adds an additional 24 hours of listening time to the earbuds, or 19 hours 30 minutes of talk time.
+The charging case adds an additional 24 hours of listening time to the earbuds, or 19 hours and 30 minutes of talk time.

 The Apple AirPods Max lasts much longer at almost 21 hours with ANC on.
 As mentioned earlier, the AirPods Max doesn’t have an off button, so it constantly drains the battery when it’s not in use.
 It goes into low power mode if you put it in its case, but even then, it’s still draining the battery a little.

-The battery draining issue of the AirPods Max and the small battery life of the AirPods Pro doesn’t make for the most environmentally friendly options.
+The battery-draining issue of the AirPods Max and the small battery life of the AirPods Pro doesn’t make for the most environmentally friendly options.
 The more charge cycles a battery goes through, the shorter its life becomes.
 If you want to avoid creating battery e-waste with your headphones, you should opt for headphones with longer battery life or wired ones.
 The most environmentally conscious people may not want either of these options.

 Apple AirPods Max vs AirPods Pro 2: Noise cancelation